 Buprenorphine Injection and Oral Solution

 It’s difficult to see your beloved pet in pain, but what makes matters worse is not knowing what’s causing your pet’s discomfort.
-If you notice your pet is experiencing pain, then you should take her to the veterinarian as soon as possible to have her thoroughly evaluated.
+If you notice your pet is experiencing pain, you should take them to the veterinarian as soon as possible to have them thoroughly evaluated.

 Depending on your pet’s condition and diagnosis, your veterinarian may prescribe buprenorphine in either an injectable or oral solution formulation to help manage your pet’s pain.